 borrow a phrase from Coach with respect to what size fish you can catch

 with the rod: "Anything you can catch with 5X tippet."
-Landing fish into the mid twenty inch range should not be a problem.
+Landing trout into the mid twenty inch range should not be a problem.
 The fish shown above is 21" and did not max out the NP66.
+A word of caution: I recently got an inquiry about the rod and whether it would do for 20-25" striped bass.
+In my limited experience, a 20" striper pulls a lot harder than a 20" trout.
+I would not be afraid to hook a 24" trout with the rod.
+I think a striper of that size would break the rod!

 Similar to the Suntech Grayce II, the Fine Power has Suntech's "Non